1. INTRODUCTION

 [Acts 17:27-28]

-So, to me, it is pretty clear that the Bible intends us to know that God is immanent; his presence pervades reality, as we know it.
-That is in addition to his transcendent nature of course.
+So, to me, it is pretty clear that the Bible intends us to know that God IS immanent; his presence and power pervades reality, as we know it.
+And as such, he even makes ‘everything’ be!

 5. THEORIES OF AFTER-LIFE